Vallek/webdevtips/_posts/en/2023-06-26-build-static-node-github-actions.md

 6. Make sure `cd dist/` and `directory: dist` have the right path for your prod folder
 7. Make sure your branch main name is right
 8. I run build on push changes (obviously) but also on timer once a day.
 This is what `schedule` is for.
 It's in [cron format](https://crontab.guru/#0_24_*_*_*) and UTC time.
-9. Original version had `user.email "action@github.com"` and `user.name "GitHub Action"` to not flood your own commit history BUT it was not working for me.
+9. Original version had `user.email "action@github.com"` and `user.name "GitHub Action"` to not flood your own commit history.
+If build is not working try to put your own user data here.
 10. `paths-ignore` allows you to not run build on pushing files when it's not needed.

 Note that my action is different from the source.